awisemanapple/appledata/README.md

 **When was the data captured?**

-The building shape and height information was captured and calculated in 2013.
+The building shape and height information was captured and developed in 2013.

 **What unit is the data measured in?**